ExoticCandyC/SNMP-MIB-Repository/README.md

 # Operating system

 The official supported operating system for all my codes is GNU-Linux based operating systems.
-All the testings are done on Arch-Linux with community packages.
+All the testings are done on Arch-Linux using the community packages, not the testing or AUR packages.

 SNMP tools are pre-installed on GNU-Linux based operating systems and all of them are supported.